talwat/oh-my-go/README.md

 ## Hostname & User

-If you use a lot of different devices, you can set `OMGO_SHOW_USER_HOSTNAME=1` which will add an extra bit at the beggining of your prompt which displays your username and hostname.
+If you use a lot of different devices, you can set `OMGO_SHOW_USER_HOSTNAME=1` which will add an extra bit at the beginning of your prompt which displays your username and hostname.

 Example on bash: